aditya-vardhan/practice-interview/interview-questions/angular.md

 . what is angular: its a ui binding framework
 .
 How to implement lazy loading in angular
 . what is typescript: superset of javascript.
-It adds types to javascript
+It adds types to javascript .
+What is angular cli: it helps in creating boilerplate for project, component etc..